panoply/e11ty/packages/eleventy-plugin-search-index/readme.md

 ### Markdown File

-Take the following markdown file, we have provided the required frontmatter references and have some content.
-The plugin will read, parse and generate an object representation of the page and add it to the output array.
+Given this markdown file, which includes the necessary frontmatter references along with content, the plugin will process it, convert it into an object, and include this object in the resulting array.

 ```md
 ---